 I joined the University of Leeds in 2019 to start my PhD which is fully funded by a School of PRHS scholarship.
 Previously, I completed my BA (Hons) and MRes degrees at the University of Sheffield.
-While at the University of Sheffield, I was awarded the Sheffield Postgraduate Scholarship for my MRes degree in recognition of my academic achievement.
+While at the University of Sheffield, I was awarded the Sheffield Postgraduate Scholarship for my MRes degree.

 Outside of my research project, I am interested in spatial and postcolonial interpretations of the Hebrew Bible, particularly in how they intersect with utopian readings.